oushujun/EDTA/README.md

     perl lib-test.pl -genome rice_genome.fasta -std ./EDTA/database/Rice_MSU7.fasta.std7.0.0.out -tst rice_genome.fasta.test.out -cat LTR

 Note: the -std and -tst files should be named differently even they are placed in different folders.

+## Checking Results
+If you execute EDTA on many genomes, checking the completeness of each genome's EDTA runs will be necessary.
+[DiLiu-Lab](https://github.com/DiLiu-Lab) developed the [EDTA-Audit-Tool](https://github.com/DiLiu-Lab/EDTA-Audit-Tool) for analyzing EDTA runs in batch.

 ## Citations
 Please cite our paper if you find EDTA useful: